This guide is for new users who are interested in learning about Synapse. You will learn fundamental Synapse features by performing some common tasks:

 To add a

-Lets upload a local file
+To upload a file into that folder:

-Find additional information and tutorials through our User Guide.
+Find additional information in our User Guide.